 Signature Series Hi-Fi Three-Way Floorstanding Speakers

-The Fluance Signature Series Hi-Fi Floorstanding Speakers will transport the concert into your living room.
+Clean deep bass performance, captivating clarity, the Fluance Signature Series Hi-Fi Floorstanding Speakers will transport the concert into your living room.